Nibezak/payflow-package/docs/core/extending/payments.md

 ```

 This is the most basic implementation of a driver, you can see we are extending an `AbstractPayment`.
 This is a class
-which is provided by Lunar and contains some useful helpers you can utilise in your own driver.
+which is provided by Payflow and contains some useful helpers you can utilise in your own driver.

 [See available methods](#abstract-class-methods)